-That being said, I think that my favorite thing about autumn is bring big, warm, comforting SOUPS to our table.
-Like THIS one:
+That being said, I think that my favorite thing about autumn is bringing warm, comforting soup recipes to our table.
+Like this one:

 I used the most incredible blend of Kerrygold cheeses.
-A full POUND of it!
-The ratio of 10 ounces of Red Leicester (like an aged sharp cheddar) with 6 ounces of Dubliner (it has elements of mature cheddar, sweet nutty tones of a Swiss and the piquant bite of aged Parmesan) was sort of a brilliant decision *insert shameless back patting here*
+A full pound of it!
+The ratio of 10 ounces of Red Leicester (like an aged sharp cheddar) with 6 ounces of Dubliner (it has elements of mature cheddar with sweet nutty tones of a Swiss and Parmesan) was sort of a brilliant decision.

-Using beer instead of broth for the soup adds LOADS of extra flavor.
+Using beer instead of broth for the soup adds loads of extra flavor.
 As for the bacon… does anyone who knows me really need an explanation of why I included bacon?
-If so, you're likely TOO NEW to grasp my undying devotion to pork products.
+My undying devotion to pork products is shameless..

 Umm… because broccoli is good for you!
 And if I’m going to continue on my quest to be a healthier me, I simply must eat a daily dose of vegetables.